Total Tests:

 Service Organization Control (SOC), designed and maintained by the American Institute of Certified Public Accountants (AICPA), is not a certification but rather a set of interrelated auditing reports validating proper implementation of internal controls by service companies.

 There are different types of SOC reports.
-SOC 2 report attests compliance with the security controls from the so-called Trust Service Principles (TSP) that include five categories of controls: security, availability, confidentiality, processing integrity and privacy.
-There are two types of SOC 2 reports: SOC 2 Type 1 report provides a snapshot of organizational state of security at a specific point of time.
-While SOC 2 Type 2 report encompasses compliance during a certain period of time, usually spanning from 6 to 12 months, validating continuous compliance with the enacted security controls.
-Compared to the ISO 27001 certification, SOC 2 reports - attesting conformity with the TSP controls - are considerably less complicated and time-consuming to obtain.
+SOC 2 report attests compliance with security controls from so-called Trust Service Principles (TSP) that include five categories of controls: security, availability, confidentiality, processing integrity and privacy.
+There are two types of SOC 2 reports: the SOC 2 Type 1 report provides a snapshot of organizational state of security at a specific point of time; the SOC 2 Type 2 report encompasses compliance during a certain period of time, usually spanning 6 to 12 months, validating continuous compliance with the enacted security controls.
+Compared to ISO 27001 certification, SOC 2 reports - attesting conformity with the TSP controls - are considerably less complicated and time-consuming to obtain.

 Valid SOC 2 reports may be provided only by licensed Certified Public Accountant (CPA) firms or individuals.
-SOC 2 is more prevalent in the US, while ISO 27001 is more international and globally recognized standard.
-An ISO 27001-certified organization should normally have no difficulties to obtain SOC 2 Type 1 and Type 2 reports.
+SOC 2 is more prevalent in the US, while ISO 27001 is more of an international and globally recognized standard.
+An ISO 27001-certified organization should normally have no difficulties in obtaining SOC 2 Type 1 and Type 2 reports.

 What are the ISO 27001 requirements?

-A significant number of modern security standards and laws, such as PCI DSS or the SHIELD Act, are largely focused on technology and practical implementation of the related security controls, while ISO 27001 gives a lot of importance to people and processes in the organization, promotes security awareness and requires personal involvement of top management into corporate information security program and continuous improvement of the underlying ISMS.
+A significant number of modern security standards and laws, such as PCI DSS or the SHIELD Act, are largely focused on technology and practical implementation of the related security controls.
+But ISO 27001 also emphasizes the importance of people and processes in the organization, promotes security awareness and requires personal involvement of top management with the continuous improvement of the ISMS.

 1. Scope